-Best of British was on full show during 14th September–18th September 2012 with networking events and various other social activities associated with this prestigious week.
+Best of British was on full show during 14th September–18th September 2012 with networking events and various other social activities associated with this prestigious event, London Fashion Week.

 The week kicked off with some up and coming new talent as well as the veterans of fashion like Vivian Westwood, Jasper Conran to name but a few.
 On average 10 designers per day were exhibiting collections that took the not just the country by storm but also internationally.

 The designers that the eye of London and media attention was Jasper Coran and John Rocha.

 Both British designers kicked off day two delivering youthful and fun collection which surprised most.
 John Rocha took it a step further with creations influenced by sculptures that intrigued guests.